BXS-Archipelago/Movie-Finder-MS2/README.md

         Button-Hover & search result text: #CECBC2 - a light cream-grey shade Search result alternating background : #49473B - dark grey-green shade

+Font Choice : "Righteous" is the style of font imported from Google fonts.
+This is a clean font, with a slightly vintage feel but also modern

+Google Fonts :  The CSS imports the "Righteous" font family from Google Fonts.
+The secondary choice of font for fall-back situations is Sans Serif.

 # TESTING

 Continuous testing will be logged in this section:

-First Bug found - Dropdown menu from burger icon when screen is less than 993px requires two clicks.
-Issue #2 - I had originally created a second mobile-only set of navigation list items which were display: none in desktop view.
-I was using Javascript block to either change the opacity or display:Flex toggle  in the following block: let showMenu = document.querySelector(".nav-links2") const barsFunction = () => {
-   if (showMenu.style.opacity === "0")
-   {
-      showMenu.style.opacity = "1"
-} else {
-     showMenu.style.opacity = "0"
-}
-}

-However, the - nav-links2 a - is still clickable on the mobile pages when the drop down menu is not in use, thus making large clickable areas in my screen.
-Very frustrating, and I'm sure there is a way around it but I have instead reverted back to my CSS-only responsive menu, which is far more attractive anyway.
-Due to the unforeseen bug, this change will be updated in the mock-ups.
+Navigation links are css controlled.
+The responsive drop-down menu is based on a burger made of three lines, with an animation to convert them in to an X for closing.
+I wanted to complete this in line with the mock-up design.

-Feasibilty test complete: Index.html page and CSS created and designed according to Wireframe Mockup.
+#### Feasibilty test complete: Index.html page and CSS created and designed according to Wireframe Mockup.
 Wireframe file MOVIE FINDERS MS2 WF.pdf uploaded.

+The site objective will appear on the landing page.
+This is a movie search API using IMDb.com as a resource for the search results.
+This requires setting up an account and accessing the API options and documentation pages on IMDb.

 IMDB account set up and the key for the API permission has been received : "k_x3bnm044"